"

-9.9 The Rights of Nature Movement and the Origins of Regenerative Design
+9.9 The Rights of Nature and Regenerative Design

 The Rights of Nature movement reflects a growing understanding that nature deserves our respect, protection, and legal rights — it’s a fundamental shift in humankind’s relationship with nature: from one of use and exploitation, to one of care and protection.